yaniker/One-shot-skill-assessment-in-high-stakes-domains-with-limited-data-via-meta-learning/README.md

 Full CC BY-SA license: [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)

-`Unauthorized use of this code in violation of its license will be documented and made publicly visible.
-Attempts to remove attribution or bypass licensing terms will be treated as a violation of open-source ethics and may be disclosed to relevant communities, funders, and publishers.`
+`!!!
+Unauthorized use of this code in violation of its license will be documented and made publicly visible.
+Attempts to remove attribution or bypass licensing terms will be treated as a violation of open-source ethics and may be disclosed to relevant communities, funders, and publishers.!!!`

 This code is released as a part of the research article:
 ```bash